 Since 1983 the institution has offered a full fall semester in the Tyrolian Alps of northern Italy.
 Ten to 14 students are selected to participate in that extraordinary program, offering challenging yet flexible opportunities for students to experience European culture while studying a variety of academic subjects.
 Courses at the castle are taught by one faculty member from the institution and by two other professors-one a philosopher and the other an anthropologist-who live at the castle.
 The semester begins in early Sept. and concludes in late Nov.
 The semester carries 12-18 credits, depending upon the student's schedule.
 Conversational study of German and Italian is encouraged to allow greater interaction with the local community.

 Junior Year Abroad Program

-The North Carolina Campus has formal exchange agreements with Kansai Gaidai University in Japan and with Hannam University in Korea.
 The institution is a member of the Central University consortium.
 Students may participate in the variety of international study opportunities offered through Central University.

 Summer Study Abroad Programs